mamodev/fftvm/README.md

 FFTVM is a high-performance bridging library that integrates the **FastFlow** C++ parallel runtime with the **TVM FFI** (Foreign Function Interface).
 It provides a Python-friendly API to construct complex, lockless, native-speed parallel dataflow graphs specifically optimized for AI/ML inference and heterogeneous hardware orchestration.

+## Project Context: DARE (Research Project)
+This library was developed as part of the **DARE project** to explore the integration of stream-oriented parallelism within the TVM ecosystem.
+The core objective is to bridge **FastFlow** and **TVM’s FFI ABI**, enabling the construction of asynchronous inference pipelines where throughput is optimized through the coordination of heterogeneous stages.

 ## Motivation & The "Why"

 ### The Problem
 In Python, true multithreading is blocked by the Global Interpreter Lock (GIL).
 Multiprocessing bypasses the GIL but introduces massive serialization overhead (Pickling), which destroys performance when passing large data structures like Deep Learning Tensors (`NDArray`).

-### The Solution: Native TVM Ecosystem Integration
+### The Solution: ABI-Level Structural Integration
-FFTVM isn't just a general-purpose parallel library; it is built on **TVM FFI**.
-This choice ensures **native compatibility with the entire TVM ecosystem**.
+FFTVM isn't just a general-purpose parallel library; it realizes a **structural integration at the ABI (Application Binary Interface) level**.
 - **Production-Ready AI Inference**: Pass `tvm.runtime.NDArray` objects between nodes with zero-copy.
 - **Unified Memory Model**: Leverage TVM's reference-counted memory across C++ threads without the overhead of context switching between different memory managers.
 - **Hardware Orchestration**: Easily build workflows where different stages or workers in a `Farm` are pinned to specific hardware accelerators (GPUs, NPUs, DSPs).

+By embedding FastFlow constructs directly into TVM's native type system, the parallel engine becomes a seamless extension of the TVM runtime, ensuring that tasks transitioning between Python and C++ maintain strict memory safety without conversion overhead.

 ### The Result & Superpower
 With FFTVM, you construct your parallel graph topology (e.g., Pipeline, Farm) entirely in Python.
 During execution, the graph runs on C++ FastFlow threads.